mjordan/riprap/README.md

 ### Running tests

+Riprap uses the PHPUnit Bridge component, which, while [recommended practice](https://symfony.com/doc/current/testing.html), is overly complex.
+To get this to install properly, you need to use Composer to first remove the PHPUnit Bridge component, and then reinstall it:

+`composer remove symfony/phpunit-bridge`
+`composer require symfony/phpunit-bridge`

-From within the `riprap` directory, run:
+Reinstalling it installs PHPUnit and all of its dependencies.
+Once that is complete, from within the `riprap` directory, run:

 `./bin/phpunit`